na-na-hi/renget/archive/PSInternship.md

 Popsy clicked her tongue.
 "Do be careful dear!
 We have a deposit on the rides!
 That's one warning!"
 She bounced away, cackling as a flustered Yui tried to wrap her in thread.

-Inigo flew after the bouncing Popsy.
+"Nice shooting!"
+Inigo grinned and rushed passed Sally.
 Hoge shot her a look of disapproval before disappearing.
 "Please don't cause us to fail, McCathy."

 Sally growled, "What the heck am I supposed to do?
 She's too fast."
 Chihiro patted her shoulder from behind.
 "Don't give up."